normaed11/Scholarship-App/README.md

-# Your Project Title
-The Society of Marth Washington Scholarship Application
+# The Society of Marth Washington Scholarship Application

 ## Description